bhavinpatel9498/bpatel68/itmo-544/mp2/README.md

 |:--:|
 | *Sample o/p of initial destroy scripts* |

 ### 3. Run create-mp2.sh to create EC2 instances, ELB, EBS, and S3 bucket.
 Sample script with positional parameters provided below.
+All other parameters are same as mp1 except the last one where you have to give IAM role name.

    *./create-mp2.sh ami-0f3871024fa157995 bhavin_itmo544_key itmo544-default-group-bhavin 1 bhavin-elb-itmo544 bpatel68-data-mp2 admin-role*